 Disk Cleanup showed 3.99 TB (Terabytes) as being occupied by Windows Update Cleanup files for those who could install the update successfully.

 Update: The same thing happened after installing the November Cumulative Update for Windows 10 v1607 KB3200970 (14393.447).

-There seems to be a bug somewhere — *perhaps* Disk Cleanup is miscalculating the size of WinSxs folder by not considering hard links into account.
+There seems to be a bug somewhere — *perhaps* Disk Cleanup is miscalculating the size of the WinSxS folder by not considering hard links into account.
 What so ever, 3.99 TB still sounds enormous.
 The same issue has happened before when using Disk Cleanup.
 We’re yet to hear what Microsoft has to say about this.

-Selecting the item in Disk Cleanup and clicking OK might cleanup the entry, but I chose to use DISM instead.
-I did a component cleanup using DISM which cleaned up some space, and removed Windows Update Cleanup from the list of items to cleanup in Disk Cleanup options.
+Selecting the item in Disk Cleanup and clicking OK might clean up the entry, but I chose to use DISM instead.
+I did a component cleanup using DISM, which cleaned up some space and removed Windows Update Cleanup from the list of items to clean up in Disk Cleanup options.
 That’s because DISM has done the cleanup task.